jedevc/fyp-report/report.md

   containers

-Aside from these core stages, several minor operations and debugging steps may be performed in-between, to provide additional functionality and randomization.
+Aside from these core stages, several minor operations and debugging steps may be performed in-between, to provide additional functionality and randomisation.

 ## Specification